 Having a variety of quality, SEO-optimized content is good, but it’s not enough, as a good SEO content strategy should be planned for the long term.
 When you’re ready to create your SEO content schedule, gather all the relevant elements:

 - Your list of keywords and ideas

 - User intent

 - Your website

-Start by mapping the important keywords according to the maturity level of the user in the SEO engagement cycle: is the user in the informational search phase (i.e. Seeks information about your products, pricing, etc.)?
+Start by mapping the important keywords according to the maturity level of the user in the SEO engagement cycle: is the user in the informational search phase (i.e. Does he seek information about your products, pricing, etc.)?
 Is he in the commercial phase where he is comparing and evaluating his options before making a purchase?
-Or is he doing navigational searches (i.e. entering a brand name, domain name or a specific URL)?
+Or is he doing navigational searches (i.e. entering a brand name, domain name, or a specific URL)?

 Once your keyword + maturity level + user intent are compared with your existing content, you will be able to optimize your content strategy and meet your SEO needs.

-Accurately following up and optimizing your SEO can make a big difference on the performances of your content.
-You should treat it in parallel and give it a real importance.
-In fact, it should never be dissociated from all the phases you put in place to develop your visibility on the web.
+Accurately following up and optimizing your SEO can make a big difference in the performance of your content.
+You should treat it in parallel and give it real importance.
+It should never be dissociated from all the phases you put in place to develop your visibility on the web.

 Do not hesitate to contact our experts to make an audit of your content and help you to set up an effective strategy.

 Contact us: https://eminence.ch/en/contact-us/